TomLXXVI/pyberryplc-platform/README.md

 three axes (X, Y, and/or Z) so that 1D-, 2D-, or 3D-trajectories can be executed.
 The configuration settings of the stepper motors are taken here from a TOML file.
 An `XYZMotionController` receives a trajectory through a JSON file that contains the step pulse signals and rotation directions of all segments in the trajectory.
-This JSON file can easily be obtained from a `Trajectory` object created with the `motion` subpackage (see below).
+This JSON file can easily be obtained from a `PointToPointTrajectory` object created with the `motion` subpackage (see below).
-Finally, module `controller.py` also contains the class `XYZMotionPLC`, which is derived from the abstract base class `AbstractPLC` residing in the `core` subpackage.
-The `XYZMotionPLC` class incorporates an `XYZMotionController` and is intended to quickly setup any PLC application that needs motion control.

 ### `motion`

 **Provides tools for defining motion profiles and trajectories.**

-The main modules are `multi_axis.py` and `trajectory.py`.
+The main modules are `profile.py` and `trajectory.py`.

-`multi_axis.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.
+`profile.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.

-`trajectory.py` contains everything needed to execute two- or three-dimensional trajectories with two or three synchronized stepper motors (X, Y and Z axes) and minimized path deviations.
-The key class is `TrajectoryPlanner`, which takes a series of $(x, y, z)$ points representing the start and end of each trajectory segment.
-The result is a `Trajectory` object —a list of `Segment` objects, each containing motion profiles and rotation directions for the axes, allowing you to verify profiles before execution.
+`trajectory.py` contains everything needed to execute two- or three-dimensional point-to-point trajectories with two or three synchronized stepper motors (X, Y and Z axes).

 ![PyBerryPLC trajectories](media/trajectories.png)